antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 <pre class="prettyprint">21 | John
 21 | Sally</pre>

 The UDF will count the number of characters in all the names that have the same age.
-So in this case, you'd get 1 row back: `21 | 9`, where 9 is the result of "John".Length + "Sally".Length.
+So, in this case, you'd get 1 row back: `21 | 9`, where 9 is the result of "John".Length + "Sally".Length.

 [VectorDataFrameUdfs.cs][13] is an updated program that accomplishes the same task with both a traditional DataFrame and the Microsoft.Data.Analysis.DataFrame.